Rajasthan govt asks public libraries to keep the entire work of RSS idealogue

-Over 300 public libraries across Rajasthan will soon be required to feature the entire work of Sangh ideologue Deendayal Upadhyaya, to further his idea of “Ekatma Manavvad” and popularise his “original thoughts on History, Sociology and Economics” among the youth.
+Over 300 public libraries across Rajasthan will soon be required to feature the entire work of Sangh idealogue Deendayal Upadhyaya, to further his idea of “Ekatma Manavvad” and popularise his “original thoughts on history, sociology and economics” among the youth.
 Rajasthan School Education Minister Vasudev Devnani has given out directions to make the 15-volume compendium of Upadhyaya’s work available in all 361 public libraries in the state.

 Watch What Else Is Making News